Monthly Focus on Employee Engagement and Employee Communications

 At BigPicture Learning, we’re passionate about employee engagement and communication in the workplace, and keep an eager eye on news, current thinking, and future developments that affect the way we all work.

 We’ve condensed the most provocative, insightful and interesting news and blogs that we’ve read from the past month into this article.
-You can find out:
+You can read:

 We hope they help to inform and inspire, and perhaps provide discussion ideas for your next team huddle.
 If there’s anything we’ve missed or a topic you’d like us to tackle for you, please get in touch.